 - Acting for Pfizer on its US$68 billion acquisition of Wyeth

 - Providing counsel to clients in connection with responding to production orders and “dawn raids”

 - Acting as international coordinating counsel to Goldcorp in its US$21.3 billion combination with Glamis Gold and US$1.6 billion acquisition of mining assets from Barrick Gold, among others

 - Working, on an ongoing basis, with a number of major corporations and industry associations to ensure that their activities comply with the Competition Act

 - Acted for a major manufacturer/distributor of heavy equipment in its novel resolution of an inquiry under criminal provisions of the Competition Act — this involved no finding or admission of fault and the payment of voluntary customer rebates

 In addition to his practice, Chris regularly writes and speaks in Canada and abroad on all aspects of competition.
 Chris also served as an adjunct professor at the University of Western Ontario Law School and as a guest lecturer at the Osgoode Hall Law School LL.M. program, where he taught competition law.
 Additionally, Chris is the current chair of the CBA Competition Law Section’s Private Actions committee and was the Canadian representative to the International Bar Association’s working group on European private enforcement of competition law.

-Chris is recognized internationally as a leading Canadian competition lawyer by Chambers Global and Global Competition Review (the GCR 100).
+Chris is recognized internationally as a leading Canadian competition lawyer by Chambers Global, Chambers Canada, The Best Lawyers in Canada and Global Competition Review (the GCR 100).
 He was also selected as one of Lexpert's Rising Stars: Leading Lawyers Under 40 in 2010.